mpstark/SPT-DynamicMaps/FEATURE_WISHLIST.md

 ### Configuration

 - Configure defaults for dynamic markers
-- All the other configuration
+- Lots of other configuration

 ### Marker/Label Filtering